Houses in Multiple Occupation (HMO)

 Properties must be licensed by us if the property is let to five or more persons who form two or more households.

-The HMO Licence fee is £350.00.
-The licence requires renewal every five years.
+The HMO Licence fee is £372.00.
+The licence needs to be renewed every five years.

 To obtain a licence, we must be satisfied that: